eshazen/6cy7-amp/README.md

 using transformers from MusicalPowerSupplies.com.

 PCB design here is 388 x 194mm.
 It's the standard 1oz copper, 1.6mm thick.
 Everything is on the PCB.
-Plan is to just set it on feet / standoffs, maybe make a wooden base and acrylic cover.
+Mounted on a wooden base on 3/4 inch standoffs (including standoffs under the PT).
+Case is 20mm 80/20 T-slot rail with acrylic side panels.
+Complete overkill, but I like the industrial look!

 <table>
   <tr><td>